Developing with Squonk2 (locally)

 export KUBECONFIG=~/.kube/config

-3. Enter the playbook environment
+3. Enter the playbook environment (ansible-infrastructure)

 You can use one environment to run all the deployment playbooks.
 The one in the Ansible Infrastructure repository is the best to start with.
-It’a managed by poetry.
+It’s managed by poetry.
 From the root of the Ansible Infrastructure clone: -

 poetry shell

-poetry install
+poetry install --sync

 Run all the playbooks from this environment.